jplind79/RCAT/docs/source/usecase3.rst

 module.
 In default settings, *hours* is set to all 24 hours in a day.
 Since the data here is on 3 hourly resolution we specify these hours.
-The *stat method* (the statistical measure) for each hour is *mean* in default and it is kept here, and the data is chunked in the time dimension.
+The *stat method* (the statistical measure) for each hour is *mean* in default and it is kept here, and the data is chunked in the time dimension (also default so not specified here).

 ::